 I want to talk about a few different things today.
-One of the things that we’re encountering in the state of New Hampshire as the economy gets tighter and tighter with the available workforce is just that.
-What do you do when you hire new people and how can you guarantee from a safety and health standpoint that they’re going to fit into your company and not become a safety and health liability?
+One of the things that we’re encountering in the state of New Hampshire as the economy gets tighter and tighter with available workforce is just that.
+What do you do when you hire new people and how can you guarantee from a safety health standpoint that they’re going to fit into your company and not become a safety and health liability?

 We exercise a practice in our own company that we call onboarding, where when new employees come through and we don’t just put them out on the floor we don’t just have them go and start to do their job.
 We actually have them go through, for lack of a better term, an orientation period: where they spend a little bit of time with all the different departments in the building so that they learn who those people are, but also they learn with the different parts of the company are and what the different jobs are that we do.